dantheman213/youtubegrid-screensaver/README.md

 Included app `youtube-dl` requires this framework to download YouTube videos.

 Microsoft Visual C++ 2010 Redistributable Package (x86) -- [Download here](https://www.microsoft.com/en-US/download/details.aspx?id=5555)

-#### Afterwards

-Don't forget to restart your machine before attempting to use the screensaver!

-### Releases

-Visit the `Releases` section of this repo or [click here](https://github.com/dantheman213/youtubegrid-screensaver/releases) to download the latest installer available.

-NOTE: Currently the only installer available for this screensaver is available for Windows.
-Mac OS and Linux installers are actively being developed on.

 ## Recommendations